AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-http-sharpen.md

 ---
 description: Sharpen reply image.
 Optional sharpening may be applied after the rendered image is scaled based on wid= or hei=.
-seo-description: Sharpen reply image.
-Optional sharpening may be applied after the rendered image is scaled based on wid= or hei=.
-seo-title: sharpen

 solution: Experience Manager
 title: sharpen
-uuid: 0fc0b694-f332-4a16-9970-6b699528f165

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---